chao-mu/Oopa/README.md

+OOPA is a password/wordlist analyser.
+It is highly modular, allowing users to write their own analyzers in Python with minimal effort.
+It supports user supports user-supplied encoding and output can be heavily customized.

+Some of the modules were inspired by Pipal features, though the implementation differs drastically.

-OOPA is a password analyser heavily inspired by Pipal (http://www.digininja.org/projects/pipal.php).
-It differentiates itself by being highly modular, supporting user-supplied encoding, and having customizable output.
-Connsider this software so in Alpha stage that it's in Omega.
-In fact, you mine as well just go use Pipal.
+Consider this software so in Alpha stage that it's in Omega.
+In fact, you mine as well just go use Pipal (http://www.digininja.org/projects/pipal.php).